Icinga/icingaweb2/doc/02-Installation.md

 Check `/etc/httpd/conf.d/icingaweb2.conf` or `/etc/apache2/conf.d/icingaweb2.conf`.
 And `*.rpm*` `*.dpkg*` files there with updates.

-Make sure that the `FilesMatch` part is included for Apache.
+Make sure that the `FilesMatch` part is included for Apache >= 2.4.
+For Apache < 2.4 you have to include the `LocationMatch` block.

 Also see the example from icingacli:
 ```